cnwarden/cnwarden.github.io/cfa_book1_session1_reading2.md

 > See also Standard V(A)–Diligence and Reasonable Basis.

 ## Standard III(D) Performance Presentation(陈述投资业绩)<a name="III_D"></a>
-**When communicating investment performance information, Members and Candidates must make reasonable efforts to ensure that it is fair, accurate, and complete.**
+**When communicating investment performance information, Members and Candidates must make reasonable efforts to ensure that it is fair, accurate, and complete.(公正,准确,完备)**

 ### Guidance

-Standard III(D) requires members and candidates to provide credible performance information to clients and prospective clients and to avoid misstating performance or misleading clients and prospective clients about the investment performance of members or candidates or their firms.
-This standard encourages full disclosure of investment performance data to clients and prospective clients.
+Standard III(D) requires members and candidates to provide credible performance information to clients and prospective clients and to *avoid misstating performance or misleading clients and prospective clients* about the investment performance of members or candidates or their firms.
+This standard *encourages full disclosure of investment performance data* to clients and prospective clients.

-Standard III(D) covers any practice that would lead to misrepresentation of a member’s or candidate’s performance record, whether the practice involves performance presentation or performance measurement.
-This standard prohibits misrepresentations of past performance or reasonably expected performance.
-A member or candidate must give a fair and complete presentation of performance information whenever communicating data with respect to the performance history of individual accounts, composites or groups of accounts, or composites of an analyst’s or firm’s performance results.
+Standard III(D) covers any practice that would lead to misrepresentation of a member’s or candidate’s performance record, whether the practice involves performance presentation or performance measurement. **This standard prohibits misrepresentations of past performance or reasonably expected performance.** A member or candidate must give a fair and complete presentation of performance information whenever communicating data with respect to the performance history of individual accounts, composites or groups of accounts, or composites of an analyst’s or firm’s performance results.
 Furthermore, members and candidates should not state or imply that clients will obtain or benefit from a rate of return that was generated in the past.

 The requirements of this standard are not limited to members and candidates managing separate accounts.
 Whenever a member or candidate provides performance information for which the manager is claiming responsibility, such as for pooled funds, the history must be accurate.
 Research analysts promoting the success or accuracy of their recommendations must ensure that their claims are fair, accurate, and complete.